Presidency of Iván Duque

-The Presidency of Iván Duque began on 7 August 2018, being inaugurated as the 33rd president of Colombia to Juan Manuel Santos and ended on 7 August 2022 handing over to the government of Gustavo Petro.
+Iván Duque's term as the 33rd president of Colombia began with his inauguration on August 7, 2018, and ended on August 7, 2022.
+Duque a right-wing leader from Bogotá, D.C., took office after a narrow victory over the incumbent leader of Human Colombia Gustavo Petro in the 2018 presidential election.
+Duque was succeeded by Gustavo Petro, who won the 2022 presidential election.

 Domestic policy

 Legislature

 The beginning of the legislative agenda of the government of Iván Duque was characterized by various crises and clashes with the legislative and judicial branches.
-One of the first actions of his government was to object to the Law that created the Special Jurisdiction for Peace as he had agreed in the Peace Agreements with the FARC-EP.
+One of the first actions of his government was to object to the law that created the Special Jurisdiction for Peace as he had agreed in the Peace Agreements with the FARC-EP.
 Duque's objections were rejected when he received 110 negative votes in the House of Representatives and 40 votes against in the Senate, a decision that was ratified by the Constitutional Court.
 7 Another of the great reforms that he tried to promote in the first place was the reform tax that sought to collect the vision of the "orange economy" proposed in the campaign.
 Said tax reform law was called the "financing law.".

 The financing law promoted by the national government was declared unenforceable by the Constitutional Court, which led to the processing and approval of a new reform.
 In order not to affect the country's finances, the Court pronounced the effects of the Law until 1 January 2020.
 Likewise, the Constitutional Court is studying a claim of unconstitutionality against the current National Development Plan.

 At the end of 2019, the Government of Duque managed to pass several laws, such as the new tax reform approved in the early hours of 20 December, or the 2013 Law that requires government officials to publish their declaration of assets and income, to register possible conflicts of interest and the declaration of income tax and complementary.